-Suppliers remain at greater risk of distress in difficult or changing market conditions and positive steps towards additional supplier diversification have been taken, though no material supplier failures have been suffered in the period.
+Suppliers may be at greater risk of failure than our customers.
+The supplier diversification actions have continued during 2024, though no material supplier failures have been suffered in the period.

 LARGE ONE-OFF PROJECTS

 The Group undertakes large, one-off projects for its customers each year.
 Several risks follow from the nature of this type of business, including the potential for cost over-runs and delays in performing the contract, with a consequent impact on cash flows and profits.
 Also, the Group is prone to potentially large fluctuations in business levels, as demand can be volatile.